RiccardoMearini/UrmaDealGenie/README.md

 The Urma Deal Genie works with DCA bot deals, and uses bot names to determine which deals to apply rules to.
 So try to name your bots with meaningful names that represent the strategy of that bot. e.g. "TA Safer BUSD" or "BTC HODL" or "Urma 250"

 Checkout the [Urma DCA bot settings](docs/UrmaBotSettings.md) for a low budget, higher profit alternative to TradeAlt's settings.

-# UrmaDealGenie Bot and Deal Rules
-These are the rules which UrmaDealGenie currently supports:
-- [LunarCrush Metrics](docs/ExampleConfigs-LunarCrushMetrics.md) (change a bot's pairs based on LunarCrush Galaxy or Altrank metrics and optionally CoinMarketCap rank)
-- [Scaling Take Profits](docs/ExampleConfigs-ScalingTakeProfits.md) (set Take Profit % based on a scaling factor applied to the current Safety Order)
-- [Safety Order Ranges](docs/ExampleConfigs-SafetyOrderRanges.md) (set Take Profit % based on a Safety Order ranges)
-- [Active Safety Orders Count Ranges](docs/ExampleConfigs-ActiveSafetyOrdersCount.md) (aka set Max Active Safety Trade Count MASTC based on Safety Order ranges)

-See the [example deal rules](docs/ExampleConfigs.md) for more details of how to define rules.

 # Create a 3Commas API key and secret
 The Urma Deal Genie needs to connect to your 3Commas account, and it needs